-4. Which of the following phrases would make a more appropriate comparison with the stumbling colt?
+4. Which of the following phrases would make a more appropriate comparison with the

+5 stumbling colt?
 (Check one.)

-\\\\\like a spinning top \\\\\like a tired leopard \\\\\like a clown pretending to be dizzy
+- like a spinning top

+like a tired leopard

+like a clown pretending to be dizzy

-In addition to being appropriate, figurative comparisons should be consistent.
-Look back at the cartoon that begins this lesson.
-The figure's wistful comment "Funny thing though ...
-I never heard any music" is consistent with the parade-life comparison because music is a major part of a parade.
+he o ddition to being appropriate, figurative comparisons should be consistent.
+Look back at cartoon that begins this lesson.
+The figure's wistful comment "Funny thing though ver heard any music" is consistent with the parade-life comparison because music is a or part of a parade.

-5. Suppose you were asked to rewrite the ending of the cartoon state-ment.
+1 Suppose you were asked to rewrite the ending of the cartoon statement.
 Which of the following statements would be most consistent with the "parade of life" comparison?
 Check one.

+the finish line."